07 Dec 10 spectacular species to celebrate during the holiday season

 By Emily Jerome, Digital Engagement Assistant, National Environmental Treasure

 During the holiday season, we often show gratitude and express appreciation for our friends and loved ones.
-It can also a time to celebrate the resilience of Canadian species and to learn about the biodiversity that is all around us.
+It can also be a time to celebrate the resilience of wildlife species and to learn about the biodiversity that is all around us.
 Join us as we countdown 10 spectacular species that live right here in Canada.

 10. Spirited snowy owl

 A symbol of Canada’s north, the snowy owl blends perfectly into a snow-swept landscape with only their beaming yellow eyes to catch your attention.
 This regal owl spends their summers in the high arctic hunting lemmings and ptarmigans.
 Similar to many Canadians, snowy owls are “snowbirds.”
 To avoid the harsh Arctic winters, snowy owls migrate as far south as the Great Lakes to enjoy the warmer weather.
 During your holiday feasts, the snowy owl probably wouldn’t be a welcome guest for a lack of decent table manners.
 Snowy owls are known for eating their prey without chewing and in only a handful of gulps!